Get a free, no obligation personal loan quote with rates as low as 9.99%

 How many credit scores do I have?

-In Canada, you can have more than one credit score.
-In fact, you can have multiple credit scores as there are many different credit scoring models out there.
-Moreover, the information on your credit report can vary as not all lenders and creditors report to both credit bureaus.
+In Canada, you can have multiple credit scores as there are many credit scoring models used.
+Moreover, the information on your credit report can vary, as not all lenders and creditors report to both credit bureaus.
 The discrepancies in the credit report combined with the different credit scoring models result in you having multiple credit scores.

 Why do I have a zero credit score?

-A zero credit score is the same as no credit score.
+A zero credit score is the same as having no credit.
+This may be the case if you’ve never taken out a credit product, are new to Canada, or your lenders don’t report your payments to the credit bureaus.
 When you have a thin credit profile, the credit bureaus aren’t able to calculate your credit scores.
 As such, they may simply assign you with a zero credit score.

 Bryan Daly avatar on Loans Canada